How YouTuber Liza Koshy Learned to Ignore Internet Pressures and Be Her True Self

 "I lost myself, and I didn't want to document the process," she said.
 "I wanted to learn and live it."

-Near the end of the video, the social star said she's "so proud of the progress that I've made because now I continue myself to be successful."
+Near the end of the video, the social star said she's "so proud of the progress that I've made because now I consider myself to be successful."

 Looking back at the early stages of her career, Koshy admitted she "eventually fell out of love with that.
 And slightly with myself, too, because I began to cater to what I thought people wanted to see from me."
 Now, she's doing what she loves.
 In addition to starring in the second season of Liza on Demand , which is now on Youtube, she's appearing in the Netflix movie Work It.